CogComp/NER-English-Demo/README.md

 # NER-English-Demo
-This repo is the frontend of NER Demo for English
+This repository is the frontend of NER Demo for English